Paraway Pastoral Company: Nathaniel "Nat" Buchanan

 Nathaniel Buchanan (1826 – 23 September 1901) was born in Ireland, near Dublin, although was originally of Scottish descent.
 He arrived in Sydney in January 1837 and settled in the New England area in 1839.
 Buchanan became known as ‘Paraway’ because of its similarity to the phrase, “far away”, as the local Aboriginals noted that he was always coming from or going somewhere far away.
 'Paraway' was also the first European to cross the Barkly Tablelands from east to west during which he took a large herd of breeding cattle from Queensland to the Northern Territory.
 Today, Paraway Pastoral owns several portions of this land, thus maintaining their connection to the Paraway name.

 In 1859, Buchanan and fellow explorer, William Landsborough embarked on a joint search for grazing land.
 Setting off from Rockhampton on their first voyage, they explored country around the Fitzroy and Belyando Rivers before heading further west.
 They ran out of supplies on this voyage however, and had to be rescued by a relief party.
 The following year they found 1500 sq. miles (388 500 ha) of land on the Thompson River which they secured in 1863 with the capital being supplied by Robert Morehead of the Scottish Australian Company.Macmillan, David S..
 "Robert Archibald Alison Morehead (1814–1885)" Similarly, in 1861, William Landsborough formed the Landsborough River Company with Buchanan and Edward Cornish through which they applied for 15 runs of 100 sq. miles each (25 900ha) near Longreach to stock what he named Bowen Downs.
 Bowen Downs prospered for a time but there was eventually a fall in the market (mainly due to drought) and the price of cattle and wool dropped so low that the station had to be abandoned and Buchanan lost almost everything he had to his name.
 These exploratory missions and the introduction of pastoral companies such as the Scottish Australian Company into Australia paved the way for companies like Paraway to emerge.

 After several decades of exploring and establishing various properties and pastoral expeditions across Queensland and the Northern Territory, Buchanan died in 1901 (aged 75) on his farm Dungowan Creek, his final property purchase.
 He married his wife Catherine Buchanan (née Gordon) in 1863 who survived him along with their son Gordon (born 1864).

 Operations

 Cattle

 Paraway is involved in the breeding and growing of beef cattle across all its portfolios.
 The 'Northern' properties run a mix of Brahman and Brahman X in their herds, whilst those based in the 'Central' regions run an Angus breeding herd.
 In the Southern region, several properties run trade cattle and when conditions permit they are used to finish Paraway bred cattle as well.
+One such finishing property, Newstead Station, was the subject of Tom Robert's oil painting The Golden Fleece.
 Collectively, Paraway's properties have the ability to run over 200 000 head of cattle and produce in excess of 20 million kilograms of beef each year.